 Ray has lectured on labor and employment issues before various professional organizations, including the National Employment Law Institute, the Association of Corporate Counsel, the California State Bar Labor and Employment Section, the Practicing Law Institute, and the California Public Employers Labor Relations Association.
 He has taught employment discrimination law in the University of Southern California Law Center’s Advanced Professional Program.

 Over the years Ray has served as a settlement officer in the Los Angeles County Superior Court mediation programs, including the Civil Referee Assisted Settlement Hearing (CRASH) program for employment cases.
 He currently is a member of the Mediation Panel of the U.S. District Court, Central District of California.

 Ray serves on the Board of Directors of the Western Justice Center Foundation, a non-profit organization dedicated to promoting mediation, conflict resolution and diversity awareness programs.

-Active in the community, he currently is President of the Board of Directors of the Pasadena Symphony Association from 2016 to 2018, and continues to serve on the organization's Executive Committee.
+Active in the community, he served as President of the Board of Directors of the Pasadena Symphony Association from 2016 to 2018, and continues to serve on the organization's Executive Committee.
 He also is a longstanding member of the Board of Directors of the Indiana State University Foundation, where he served on the Executive Board and chaired the Personnel Committee.